 Today one troy ounce of gold is worth around 2500$ Canadian, making it possible to afford a very nice suit.
 This is just one example of gold’s ability to store someone’s economic energy.

 Bullion is perhaps the most likely way to see Fine gold.
 Fine gold is any coin, round, or bar that is 0.999%+ pure gold.
 At the same time, this number changes from country to country, but 0.999%+ is the global standard.
 Gold’s properties also allow it to remain shiny and beautiful with minimal worries.

 The Canadian Gold Maple is one of the world’s most popular 1 Troy Ounce of 0.9999% gold coins available.
 It is available in fractional amounts of 1/2th, 1/4th, 1/10th, and 1/20th available in some years.
 At the same time, others dislike it because of the connection to the British Monarchy.

 Gold is becoming popular again with old and new investors.
-The amount per ounce is intimidating for some, so they opt for buying silver which is a fantastic choice.
-A lot of collectors like having a little bit of gold in their collection, making fractional bullion a great choice.
+The amount per ounce is intimidating for some, so they opt to buy silver, which is a good alternative.
+Many collectors like having a little bit of gold in their collection, making fractional bullion a great choice.

 Gold coins are one of the most in-demand types of coins by collectors and investors.
 We carry a range of gold bullion and gold numismatic coins.
 Below is a link to all of the gold coins we currently have in stock.

 All Gold Coins